 You can use copy/duplicate features to create the clone of a project, a simulation setup, a geometry primitive, a material, a boundary condition, or a result control item.
 It is usually practical to create an identical clone and edit it, instead of setting it from scratch.

-You can copy an existing project by pressing the copy icon as in Figure 12.
+You can copy an existing project by pressing the copy icon as in the image below.
 This can be done also from inside the Workbench, look for the copy icon in Figure 1.

 You can duplicate an existing simulation setup as well.
 This is practical if you would like to test the existing simulation setup with some minor changes; or if you would like to use the same setup on a new CAD model.
 The .gif below shows how to duplicate the setup and change the CAD model: